 BOISE—Idaho State University awarded a record number of degrees in the Treasure Valley at commencement May 7 at the Boise Centre, and counseling student Carmen French was recognized as the top honoree for the 2018 ISU-Meridian Student Excellence Award.

-Students celebrated their accomplishments with cheering, reflection and a touch of humor.
+Students celebrated their accomplishments with cheering, reflection and even a sense of humor.
 One student decorated her cap to read “The Most Expensive Hat I’ll Ever Own.”

 ISU President Arthur Vailas congratulated students and their families, who packed the Boise Centre’s Grand Ballroom, and spoke of the role of higher education in improving the lives of future generations.

 “Tonight is an important moment in your life history.
 Idaho State University is an institution committed to opportunity... go out into the world and seize that opportunity,” he told graduates.